cainmagi/Dockerfiles/dockerlist.md

 ```

 In this case, unless you use `docker kill` or `docker stop` to terminate your container, the container would be kept running.

+> Note:
+> The backend mode should not be launched by the released images directly, because those images would require users to set password when firstly opening the container.
+Users should set thier passwords, save the image separately and then could use the backend mode to launch their own images.

 ### Usage: save the image